 If we come across anything that should be reported, such as credible threats (including to public officials) we will do so.

-You know that guy.
-Don’t be that guy.
 This includes harassing or stalking (including unwanted private messages) SERMO members and employees on and off-site.

 We encourage you to tell the community about a book you wrote or your related business.
 However, you should disclose possible conflicts of interest when posting, and do not spam the community with your commercial or fundraising interests.
 See the Terms of Service for more information.
 If you’re not sure if it’s spam, check with SERMOTeam first!